Amrr-Tarek/CheckMate/suggested_improvemenets.md

 - [ ] Create a folder called 'fonts' (outside the 'lib' folder):
 	- contain the font family used by the app
 	- add it to the dependencies (pubspec.yaml)
+- [ ] Create a font style dart file to manage common text styles

+- [ ] Stop using static colors and use AppColors() instead :>

+- [ ] Improve the logic of the Navigation Stack

 After we finish: